eduNEXT/xblock-content-restrictions/README.rst

 Once the XBlock has been installed in your Open edX installation, you can enable it in a course from Studio through the **Advanced Settings**.

-1. Go to Studio and open the course you want to add the XBlock to.
+1. Go to Studio and open the course to which you want to add the XBlock.
 2. Go to **Settings** > **Advanced Settings** from the top menu.
 3. Search for **Advanced Module List** and add ``"content_restrictions"`` to the list.
 4. Click **Save Changes** button.